 Did a Truck Rear End You?

-Semi truck rear end accidents often happen when a car or other vehicle ahead is stopped.
+Semi truck rear end accidents also often happen when a car or other vehicle ahead is stopped.
 Some examples are at an intersection for a stop sign, traffic signal or a left turn.
 These rear-end crashes often happen on local streets and roads.
 Research indicates that they represent about 10% of all large truck crashes.
 Driver inattention is likely the most common cause.

 Big trucks take more time and space than passenger vehicles to maneuver and stop.
 In perfect conditions it can take 290 feet, or about the length of a football field, for an 80,000 lb. semi traveling at 55 mph to come to a complete stop.
 Cars, being much lighter, can stop more quickly.